WELCOME, I’M YOUR GUIDE, KATE.

 This is probably the most important key to being successful in creating your new healthier eating habits.

 If your kitchen is filled with Oreos, barbecue potato chips, and Dr. Pepper, you will keep eating and drinking these items.
 That wouldn’t be your fault either.
 Remember that mesolimbic dopamine system and resultant neuroplasticity I talked about earlier?
-Try to slowly replace the unhealthy options in your home with healthy ones.
+Try to slowly replace the unhealthy options in your home with healthier (they don’t need to be the healthiest foods on earth) ones.

 Habit Tips: